derbyjs/derby/index.md

 Derby follows the semantic templating approach of Handlebars and Mustache, which helps to reduce bleeding of logic into templates.
 However, because of Derby's automatic bindings between the view and model, it can be useful to have computed values that are created only for the view.

-View helper functions are reactive, and they are evaluted when rendering as well as whenever any bound inputs change.
+View helper functions are reactive, and they are evaluated when rendering as well as whenever any bound inputs change.
 In addition, they can work as both getters and setters.
 This is especially useful when binding to form elements, such as selected options or radio buttons:

 #### Controller